-Aviation authorities, as well as industry organizations such as IATA, are issuing new regulations and/or guidance concerning the management of the operations affected by the COVID-19 crisis.
+Aviation authorities, as well as industry organizations such as IATA, are issuing new regulations, guidance and/or alleviations to existing regulations concerning the management of the operations affected by the COVID-19 crisis.
 Airlines should review the issued health and operational safety requirements and adjust their procedures accordingly.